owncloud/ocis/ocis/storage-backends/cephfs.md

 Shares [are mapped to ACLs](https://github.com/cs3org/reva/pull/1209/files#diff-5e532e61f99bffb5754263bc6ce75f84a30c6f507a58ba506b0b487a50eda1d9R168-R224) supported by cephfs.
 The share manager is used to persist the intent of a share and can be used to periodically verify or reset the ACLs on cephfs.

 ## Future work
-- The spaces concept matches cephfs subvolumes.
+- The spaces concept matches cephfs sub-volumes.
 We can implement the CreateStorageSpace call with that, keep track of the list of storage spaces using symlinks, like for the id based lookup.
 - The share manager needs a persistence layer.
 - Currently we persist using a single json file.
 - As it basically provides two lists, *shared with me* and *shared with others*, we could persist them directly on cephfs!